 There is no limitation on the type of material to be studied; nevertheless, it will usually be the case that the three projects will deal with either the same materials (and ask different questions about them) or the same questions (explored through different materials).
-It is intended that candidates confront and find ways of handling issues thrown up by specific methods of notation and/or types of source: the portfolio should therefore contain some original transcription, whether it be of complete works or extracts; and accompanying notes, in which the nature of the issues and ways of dealing with them are explained.
+It is intended that candidates confront and find ways of handling issues thrown up by specific methods of notation and/or types of source: the portfolio would normally therefore contain some original transcription, whether it be of complete works or extracts; and accompanying notes, in which the nature of the issues and ways of dealing with them are explained.
 If necessary, the portfolio may include recorded examples.
 Each of the three projects need not be of equal weight in the portfolio.

-The course consists of three lectures, followed by supervisions on the specific projects.
-The first lecture will consider a range of different source situations, the means of progression from a composer's draft through copies and revisions to a published edition, and the different approaches which different composers, copyists and publishers have taken to presenting music on the page.
-The second lecture will consider the various functions of musical notations, and the ways in which changes have been brought about for specific purposes, with examples taken from the Middle Ages to the 21st century, as well as providing an overview of ways of finding source-materials through specialist catalogues and databases.
-The third lecture, which may be tailored to specific proposals brought up by candidates, will examine various modern editions and assess their usefulness to performers and to scholars.
+The course consists of two lectures, followed by supervisions on the specific projects.
+The first lecture will consider the various functions of musical notations, and the ways in which changes have been brought about for specific purposes, with examples taken from the Middle Ages to the 21st century, as well as providing an overview of ways of finding source-materials through specialist catalogues and databases.
+The second lecture will discuss different approaches to transcription and editing, and will give students an opportunity to share their initial ideas about possible projects.
 Candidates are advised that it is possible to take this paper as well as a written notation paper in Part II, provided that the portfolio projects do not coincide with the repertoires dealt with in any written notation paper.